Project Scholarships

 What does the scholarship provide?

-- Domestic candidates will receive a tax-free stipend of $35,188 (AUD) per annum for up to 3 years to support living costs, supported by the Research Training Program (RTP) Fee Offset.
+• Student will receive a tax-free stipend of $40,188 per annum for three years to support living costs.
+For domestic student, tuition fees will be supported by an Australian Government Research Training Program (RTP) Fees Offset.

-- Support for conference attendance, fieldwork and additional costs as approved by School/Institute.
+• Support for conference attendance, fieldwork and additional costs for materials/consumables/small equipment, up to $4,600 per year as approved by School/Institute.

 Eligibility criteria